simon-lang/mars-rover-image-viewer/readme.md

 - Date filter is one day off date on photos received. have not looked into it
 - Possibly a development issue only, however on a few occasions I have managed to get duplicate items in the collected items which results in an angular ngDupes error being thrown. `localStorage.clear()` in console to resolve.
 Can not reliably reproduce now.
-- Not sure why font files keep getting copied to the root of this directory during development
+- Not sure why font files keep getting copied to the root of this directory during development by webpack

 ## Disclaimer